aliamrod/PyTorch-and-Monai-for-AI-Healthcare-Imaging/README.md

-# Liver Segmentation Using PyTorch and Monai for AI Healthcare Imaging
+# Organ Segmentation Using PyTorch and Monai for AI Healthcare Imaging

 Overview
 -------------------------------------------------